kenny-leong/threadit/README.md

 # threadit

-Threadit is a web application that allows users to share and discuss content through the creation of posts and comments in various subreddits.
-This project is a clone of the popular social news and discussion website Reddit, and is built using Python-Flask as the backend and React as the frontend.
+Threadit is a web application inspired by Reddit that allows users to share and discuss content through the creation of posts and comments in various threads.
+This project aims to replicate the popular layout of Reddit and go a step further by making the UI/UX easier for new users to navigate.
+Threadit is built with a Python/Flask backend and React/Redux frontend for responsiveness.

 ## Features